History of Trevor Story in Timeline

 2024: Shoulder Injury and Surgery

-Trevor Story began the 2024 season as Boston's regular shortstop, but was placed on the injured list on April 6 due to a shoulder injury.
-Days later, it was announced that Story would undergo surgery to repair a fractured glenoid and was expected to be unavailable for approximately six months.
-On September 7, Story was activated from the injured list.
+In 2024, Trevor Story started as Boston's regular shortstop but was placed on the injured list on April 6 due to a shoulder injury.
+He underwent surgery to repair a fractured glenoid and was expected to be unavailable for approximately six months.
+He was activated from the injured list on September 7.